What is post-nasal drip?

 How is post-nasal drip treated?

 Treatment for post-nasal drip is determined by the cause of the condition.
-If Dr. Lieberman or Dr. Bailor feel that it is a result of a bacterial infection, antibiotics are an effective treatment method.
-For post-nasal drip caused by allergies, sinus issues or a virus, they might recommend an antihistamine and a nasal steroid spray.
+If Dr. Lieberman feels that it is a result of a bacterial infection, antibiotics are an effective treatment method.
+For post-nasal drip caused by allergies, sinus issues or a virus, he might recommend an antihistamine and a nasal steroid spray.